-The Company operates internationally and is exposed to foreign exchange risk arising from various currency exposures primarily with respect to US dollars.
+The Company operates internationally and is exposed to foreign exchange risk arising from various currency exposures.
 The Company uses derivative instruments to reduce this risk.

 The carrying amounts of the Group's foreign currency denominated monetary assets and monetary liabilities at the balance sheet date are as follows: